 If an outage takes longer than expected to recover from, or should you find yourself in the need to evacuate, it would be useful to have a survival kit consisting of the essentials ready.
 Some key items to prepare are:

-- Water: Most people need at least 2L of water a day, so plan accordingly.
+• Water: Most people need at least 2L of water a day, so plan accordingly.

-- Food: Emergencies are when non-perishable foods become your friend.
+• Food: Emergencies are when non-perishable foods become your friend.
 Anything From canned foods to energy bars to dried fruits and meats should be adequate, so long as you replace them once per year.

-- Can opener: This one’s a bit self-explanatory.
+• Can opener: This one’s a bit self-explanatory.

-- Basic sanitation products: When nature’s call consists of a storm that makes your home uninhabitable, you best be well-prepared to answer it.
+• Basic sanitation products: When nature’s call consists of a storm that makes your home uninhabitable, you best be well-prepared to answer it.

-- First-aid kit: Should the cause of an outage or evacuation be a storm, flood, earthquake, or otherwise hazardous situation, a first-aid kit is essential to face the risks that come with exposure to such conditions.
+• First aid kit: Should the cause of an outage or evacuation be a storm, flood, earthquake, or otherwise hazardous situation, a first aid kit is essential to face the risks that come with exposure to such conditions.
 Make sure it’s well-stocked and easily transportable.

-- Contact information: In times of stress, it can be easy to forget or misplace contact information.
+• Contact information: In times of stress, it can be easy to forget or misplace contact information.
 Have a sheet of all your important contacts written down.

 While you might be tempted to add more items to this bug out bag list, a survival kit that is either too big to properly store or too bulky to transport may cause more harm than good.
 Consider having a car emergency kit ready as well, should you find yourself in a rush to evacuate.

 With these tips in mind, you can now properly prepare yourself for any crisis that may try to leave you stranded in the dark.
-With the SK636 and SK638 emergency lights at the ready, your home will be a beacon of safety and security in a sea of darkness.
+With the SK636V2 emergency lights at the ready and the means for survival set, your home will be a beacon of safety and security in a sea of darkness.